PaddlePaddle/Paddle/doc/getstarted/build_and_install/build_from_source_en.md

 git submodule update --init --recursive
 ```

-If you already have a local PaddlePaddle repo and have not initialized the submodule, you can simply run the following command in your PaddlePaddle home directory.
+If you already have a local PaddlePaddle repo and have not initialized the submodule, your local submodule folder will be empty.
+You can simply run the following command in your PaddlePaddle home directory to initialze your submodule folder.
 ```
 git submodule update --init --recursive
 ```

-To sync with the upstream submodule repo, you can run the following command
+If you have already initialized your submodule and you would like to sync with the upstream submodule repo, you can run the following command
 ```
 git submodule update --remote
 ```